hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

        lines.print();
    }
    ```
-   Notice that the actual mapper function is implemented via a customerized function.
+   Notice that the actual mapper function is implemented via a customized function.

-1. The implemnetaion of the mapper function is as follows
+1. The implementation of the mapper function is as follows

    ```java
    public class MapperTestToTestout implements Function<Tuple2<String, byte[]>, String> {